OWASP/packman/README.md

 # packman

 A documentation and tracking project with the goal of making package management systems more secure.
+See [issues](./ISSUES.md) for a very rough list of a few of the related issues we have seen.

 ## Table Of Package Management Systems